shbelay/soc-analyst-challenge/7 - Create SSH Alerts and Dashboards in Kibana.md

-# Create Alerts and Dashboards in Kibana
+# Create SSH Alerts and Dashboards in Kibana

 ## Objective
 Create an SSH brute force alert and dashboard in Kibana.